 Daphne and Apollo

-Full of despair, Daphne prayed to her mother Gaea for aid to make her disappear.
-Gaea followed her wish and, all at once, Daphne disappeared off the face of the earth.
+Filled with despair, Daphne prayed to her mother Gaea for help to make her disappear.
+Gaea followed her wish and all of a sudden Daphne disappeared from the face of the earth.

-On the spot Daphne was seen for the last time, a fragrant plant, the sacred laurel tree, grew in Daphne's honor.
+On the spot where Daphne was last seen, a fragrant plant, the sacred laurel tree, grew in Daphne's honor.
 From then on, the laurel tree became the symbol of Apollo and he was often depicted with laurel leaves on his golden hair.